rahul-gharat/dronahq-docs/docs/datasource-concepts/upload-download-files-s3.md

 Consider a scenario where a form allows selection of the `Bucket name` from a dropdown, specifies the folder for file upload, and utilizes the `File upload` control for uploading files.
 An action button triggers the upload operation.

-1. On the button click event, add a `Server-side action > AWS S3 connector` and select `UploadFile`.
+1. On the button click event, add a `Connector > Library` and select `UploadFile`.

-2. Choose the `Connected account` and proceed.
+2. Choose the `Connected account` for the environment and proceed.
 3. Utilize the `Dropdown control` as the `Bucket` and include the folder name (optional).
 Use the Fileupload control’s name for adding files.
 Proceed.